-The amounts included in deferred income are in relation to trip income, the English Hub delivery grant and funds received in advance for Universal Infant Free School Meals.
+The amounts included in deferred income are in relation to trip income, rates relief, the English Hub delivery grant and funds received in advance for Universal Infant Free School Meals.

-18. Creditors: Amounts falling due after more than one year
+19. Creditors: Amounts falling due after more than one year

-2020 £ 2019 £
+2021 £ 2020 £

-Other loans 66,000 173,250
+ESFA loans 66,000

 Included within the above are amounts falling due as follows:

-2020 £ 2019 £
+2021 £ 2020 £

 Between one and two years

-Other loans 66,000 173,250
+ESFA loans 66,000